Why I Can’t Judge Everyone Whose Surrendered a Pet

 I still have nightmares about that fire, and I still wake up with tears in my eyes as I think about my dear little Joey.
 It’s not something I want to relive, but certain events don’t just go away, no matter how much we wish they would.

 And I’d be lying if I said I’m not hurt a little every time I see the comments “I’d never surrender my dog” or “those people are heartless.”
-I understand where those comments are coming from, but please remember that on occasion there is a valid reason for surrendering a pet.
+I understand where those comments are coming from, but please remember that there are valid reasons for surrendering a pet.

 The fact that I’m one of those “heartless people” who surrendered a pet bothers me.
 But the comments themselves aren’t what really hurts, it’s the memories of losing Joey is what really breaks my heart.
 I think about Joey often, and I can only hope that he ended up in a home that loved him as much as we did.